elugens/hello-javascript/docs/general-javascript-questions/code-quality/coding-style.md

 ---
 title: Coding Style
 description: Coding style is a set of rules for writing code.
-This guide will help you to understand coding styles.
+This guide helps you to understand coding styles.
 sidebar_position: 2
 sidebar_label: Coding Style
 ---